Quaternionic spherical harmonics and a sharp multiplier theorem on quaternionic spheres: Introduction

 for all $x \in \Sphere$ and $r \in (0,\infty)$, where $B(x,r) = \{y \in \Sphere \tc \dist(x,y) < r \}$ denotes the sub-Riemannian ball of centre $x$ and radius $r$ (see Proposition \ref{prp:est}\ref{en:est_invweight} below).
 The fact that the local dimension associated with $\dist$ is strictly larger than the topological dimension $4n-1$ of the manifold $\Sphere$ is connected with the lack of ellipticity of the sub-Laplacian $\opL$ \cite{fefferman_subelliptic_1983}.

 Note that the statements of Theorems \ref{thm:mainMH} and \ref{thm:maincpt} remain true (and sharp) when the sub-Laplacian $\opL$ is replaced by the Laplace--Beltrami operator $\opLB$ on $\Sphere$.
 However the results for $\opLB$ are particular instances of more general results for elliptic operators on compact manifolds \cite{seeger_boundedness_1989}.
-In contrast with the elliptic case, the problem of obtaining analogous sharp results for sub-Laplacians, with a similar degree of generality as in \cite{seeger_boundedness_1989}, appears to be still wide open.
+In contrast to the elliptic case, the problem of obtaining analogous sharp results for sub-Laplacians, with a similar degree of generality to \cite{seeger_boundedness_1989}, appears to be still wide open.

 Sharp multiplier theorems for sub-Laplacians are known in a few particular cases.
 Among these, the results of \cite{cowling_spectral_2011} for a distinguished sub-Laplacian on the unit sphere in $\C^k$ are a natural predecessor of ours.
 When $k = 2n$, the sphere considered in \cite{cowling_spectral_2011} coincides with our $\Sphere$ as a manifold; however here we study a different sub-Laplacian, associated with a different sub-Riemannian structure.
 Indeed in \cite{cowling_spectral_2011} the horizontal distribution has corank $1$, rather than $3$.
 Actually, our result is the first that we are aware of that applies to a sub-Laplacian on a compact sub-Riemannian manifold of corank greater than $1$.